What is an Unsolicited Proposal?

 - requests for government support (financial, regulatory or other) to undertake an activity

 To ensure the government’s assessment process is transparent and protects the intellectual property rights of applicants, a set of Guidelines for the Assessment of Unsolicited Proposals has been developed.
 To submit an unsolicited proposal, please refer to the guidelines first then complete the online form.

 The current composition of the Committee is:

-- David Reynolds, Chief Executive, Department of Treasury and Finance
+- Rick Persse, Under Treasurer, Department of Treasury and Finance

 Unsolicited proposals currently being assessed in Step 2 (Exclusive Negotiations and Business Case)